brockwebb/FedBenefits-HealthPlan-Navigator-GPT/README.md

 > **Privacy Warning**: This tool is not designed to collect, process, or secure private or sensitive information.
 Users are advised to avoid entering any personal, medical, or sensitive data.

 > **AI Limitations**: While this tool aims to provide helpful general information, **AI models can produce errors, incomplete information, or unintended responses**.
 All information should be verified with official sources (e.g., OPM website, plan brochures) prior to making any healthcare or financial decisions.
+>
+> **Specific Data Limitations**: Due to ChatGPT limitations of 20 files, only Maryland and Nationwide Health Plans were ingested.
+Potentially uploading the PDFs of any plan specific to your location as part of the chat may suffice.

 > **Validity Period**: The tool is intended for limited use during the **Open Season period from November 11 to December 9, 2024**, for general information applicable to the 2025 benefit season.